yang-zhang/yang-zhang.github.io/ds_env/docker/setup_docker.md

 ## How to setup docker for data science
 Most setup stuff should be taken care of by this.

-### Step-1: find a good docker image as a starting point.
+### Step-1: find a good base docker image as a starting point.
 For example, [kaggle/python](https://github.com/Kaggle/docker-python).

 ### Step-2: make changes to the docker image as needed.